Aleeda9/examples/README.md

 # examples
-some examples from guides
+some examples from guides:
-first one - Go lang
+- first one - Go lang